GauravPatel89/EVA-Track3-Assignments/Session12/README.md

-# DavidNet training using One Cycle training policy
+# DavidNet model training using One Cycle training policy

 Cifar10 is a classic dataset in the field of deep learning.
 It has 60000 colour images of size 32×32 images belonging to 10 different classes (6000 images/class).
 Training Cifar10 to accuracy of 94% is quite challenging and doing it in few 100 seconds and in cost effective way is even more challenging.
 DAWNBench competition (https://dawn.cs.stanford.edu/benchmark/index.html#cifar10) targets this particular aspect.
 One of the winner model(Nov 2018 - Apr 2019) on DAWNBench, is by David C. Page.
 It is a custom built 9-Layer ResNet model.
 It takes just 1 min 15 sec to achieve 94.08% accuracy.
 Following is an implementation of model used by David C. Page and trained using One cycle training policy.